Home

 Paramilitary leaders Iván Roberto Duque (Central Bolívar Bloc), Salvatore Mancuso (Northern Bloc, AUC military chief), and Ramón Isaza (Middle Magdalena Bloc) address the Colombian congress, July 2004.

-Colombia has a long history of privately financed self-defense groups, usually suffused with their wealthy patrons' right-wing beliefs.
+Colombia has a long history of privately-financed peasant self-defense groups, usually suffused with their wealthy patrons' right-wing beliefs.
 These groups' numbers began to grow rapidly in the 1980s.

 The growth coincided with the advent of Colombia's drug trade.
 Newly wealthy drug traffickers laundered their profits by buying up as much as 2.5 million acres of land in northern Colombia during the 1980s.
 These new landholders put together private armies to deal with the guerrillas who kidnapped and extorted wealthy ranchers in the area.
 One of the first, and most feared, was a group calling itself "Death to Kidnappers" (Muerte a Secuestradores, or MAS), active in the Magdalena Medio region of north-central Colombia.